roymacdonald/ofxSoundObjects/README.md

 * By itself does nothing, it will just passthrough audio, yet it will buffer the audio data instead of passing it straight out.
 * It is intended to be extended uppon to become useful.
 * Any two ofxAudioObject inherited classes can connect between them.
-* ofxSoundInput and ofxSoundOutput classes inherit from ofxSoundObject.

 ###Usage

+When inheriting from ofxSoundObject the only function to override is

+    void process(ofSoundBuffer &input, ofSoundBuffer &output)

+When you want to draw the sound buffer data somehow make sure you use an ofMutex to avoid threads colliding.
+Check the waveformDraw included sound object and use as guideline.

+Say you have two instances from classes that inherit from ofxSoundObject, say `soundObject1` and `soundObject2;` when you say

+    soundObject1.connectTo(soundObject2);

-Say you have two instances from classes that inherit from ofxSoundObject, say `soundObject1` and `soundObject2;` when you say `soundObject1.connectTo(soundObject2)` it means that the audio data from  soundObject1 (and processed if so) is sent soundObject2, so the latter processes it and sends it to whatever it is connected to.
+it means that the audio data from  soundObject1 (and processed if so) is sent soundObject2, so the latter processes it and sends it to whatever it is connected to.

-You will always need an instance of ofSoundStream to be able to get or send audio data to the audio interface.
+You can connect an ofxSoundObject directly to an ofSoundStream output, so your sound goes out to your sound device. to make so you need to do once:

+    soundStream.setOutput(soundObject);

+To get sound input from your audio device you need to make an instance of ofxSoundInput, set it as the input for the sound stream and connect it to the rest of the sound objects.

+    soundStream.setInput(soundInput);
+    soundInput.connectTo(whateverElseSoundObject);

 ##Examples
 ####AudioInput